My Journey to Create an Accessible Gaming Setup

-Gaming offered sense of freedom
+Gaming offered me a sense of freedom with SMA

 So, while wanting to get back into a hobby, I did research on what’s available to make gaming fun and accessible for people with disabilities.
 Turns out there are a lot more options for Xbox.
 Thanks, Microsoft!